 Surely if there is one long-term message to gain from this disastrous epidemic it is that society can and will interrelate and that we should accept that our actions in financial as indeed in so many other ways do affect others.

 Many of those employed or living on fixed incomes are financially better-off than ever: for they do not have many of the luxurious outgoings they have become used to: fewer restaurants, visits to gyms or sports matches, less motor fuel costs.
 Many holidays have been cancelled.
 No window shopping for un-necessary and CO₂-extravagant clothes!
-Indeed they should be subsidizing those less fortunate: one way or another.
+Indeed they should must consider if they should be subsidizing those less fortunate: one way or another.

 Some countries or hospitals can afford to outbid others to purchase ventilators then yes, they and their immediate colleagues might get over the more serious bouts of Covid-19.
 As has been pointed out, however, there is a significant probability of many of those with pre-existing pulmonary and similar problems will not.
 But in so doing they deprive the chance of life of those who could not afford such equipment yet otherwise are young, healthy and living in unpolluted atmospheres.